sameer-qayyum/praxis-ai/components/dashboard/wizard/Readme.md

   - Green border/badge for columns newly added to Google Sheet
   - Amber border/badge for columns reordered in Google Sheet
 - Auto-exclude removed columns (defaults to unchecked "Include")

+### ConfigureAppAccess

+Allows users to:
+- Choose whether authentication is required to access the generated app
+- See visual indicators for access settings
+- Understand the security implications of their choice
+- Default setting is public access (requires_authentication = false)

 ## Data Saving Process